tpeterka/decaf/README.md

 - C++11
 - MPI-3 (currently MPI is the only supported transport layer)
 - Boost
-- python and cython (optional, if you want the python version of the examples to be built)
+- Optionally, if you want the python version of the examples to be built,
+    - python
+    - cython
+    - networkx

 # Building decaf: